LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/discussion.md

 which makes declarative response types less useful in the first place.
-According to the [best practises for publishing Linked Data](cite:cites ldbestpractises), standard vocabularies --such as SHACL-- should be reused as much as possible, because this helps with the inclusion in the Web of data.
+According to the [best practises for publishing Linked Data](cite:cites ldbestpractises), standard vocabularies --such as SHACL-- should be reused as much as possible, because this helps with the inclusion in the Web of data and these typically have better tool support.
-Furthermore, multiple tools typically exist to work with these standard vocabularies.

-Responses should be declaratively definable at a sufficient level of _expressivity_, as long as clients are able to interpret them.
+Responses should be declared at a sufficient level of _expressivity_, as long as clients are able to interpret them.
-Chances of this are higher when standard vocabularies are used, because these tend to have support in multiple tools.
+Chances of this are higher when standard vocabularies are used, because of the better tool support.
-That is why the adoption criterion will typically have a higher preference over the level of expressivity.
+Therefore, adoption rate is typically prioritized over expressivity.
 SHACL for instance provides a higher level of expressivity than OWL, while they are both standard vocabularies.